What is Load Testing & Why is Load Testing Important?

 Load Testing Best Practices

 Your website and applications are critical for the success of your business.
 It’s typically the first thing customers will see, and if it’s sluggish or crashes, they’ll quickly find an alternative.
 The faster your pages load, the more likely customers will stay – and return in the future.
 Load testing your websites and applications ensures they will function under an anticipated level of users and gives insight into any errors that may be affecting processes.
 We’ll discuss five best practices you can implement so you can maintain a great user experience.

 - Identify business goals and objectives.
 Consider what the other departments within your organization, like marketing, operations, and project managers believe the performance goals for the website or application are.
 And separately, ask them what they think the goals of the load testing effort are.
-You may find out if their questions or concerns are aligned, or not aligned, with what you think are important within the scope of the project, but nonetheless, it ensures you’re covering your bases to deliver an excellent user experience.
+You may find out if their questions or concerns are aligned, or not aligned, with what you think are important within the scope of the project, but nonetheless, it ensures you’re covering your bases and delivering an excellent user experience.

 2. Determine metrics you’d like measured.
 There’s no standard list here as it will depend on the application, mix of technologies used, and environment, but some of the more common criteria include user perceived response time, response time by specific geography, resource utilization (CPU, memory, disk, bandwidth), number of errors, maximum users, and other business performance metrics.